Improve your people skills by understanding these different communication styles so you can lead others more effectively

 You don't like being told what to do, do you?
 Guess what - neither do the people who report to you!

 Do you have people in your workplace who like to take care of others?
 For example, when they see someone stressed and overwhelmed offers to make them a cup of coffee, or take some of their workload off them.
-Or they really go out of their way to show the 'new person around?
+Or, they go out of their way to show the 'new person around?
 If so, these are people who have a strong Nurturing Parent State.

 The upside of the Nurturing Parent is that they help others to feel good and can create a harmonious work environment.
-The downside for a leader, who is strongly attuned to the Nurturing Parent, is that he or she can run the risk of being cloying, and may inadvertently stifle the growth of their people by constantly doing things for them, taking up the slack and hovering.
+The downside for a leader, who is strongly attuned to the Nurturing Parent, is that he or she can run the risk of being cloying, and may inadvertently stifle the growth of their people by continually doing things for them, taking up the slack and hovering.

 The Nurturing Parent is helpful and caring and uses words like:

-If you have a strong Nurturing Parent you need to be aware that even though everyone will think you are nice and caring, you can end up with more than your fair share of work, and you may also end up with a group of people reporting to you, who aren't stepping up and shining to their full potential ... because you haven't 'trusted' them to be able do more.
-Read more about this trap in "Understanding Difficult People"
+If you have a strong Nurturing Parent you need to be aware that even though everyone will think you are nice and caring, you can end up with more than your fair share of work, and you may also end up with a group of people reporting to you, who aren't stepping up and shining to their full potential ... because you haven't 'trusted' them to be able to do more.
+Read more about this trap in "Understanding and Influencing Difficult People"